TokeATJ/Red-Team-Tester-SAAS/README.md

 ## 5. Automated Technical & Executive Reports with Remediation techniques

-The ultimate value of AEGIS lies in its ability to bridge the gap between technical finding identification and executive compliance resolution.
+The ultimate value of REDMIND AGENTIC AI lies in its ability to bridge the gap between technical finding identification and executive compliance resolution.

 ### Technical Report
 <p align="center">